 Get everything you need to make the perfect Thanksgiving dinner

 If you’re cooking for Thanksgiving this year, you’ll want to get a standout turkey.
 Fortunately, you can order free-range birds without any hormones or antibiotics hidden within them from Side Saddle Cafe.
 These birds are so fresh they cook up faster than your standard grocery-store turkey, and if you cook them properly, they are sure to leave your guests wanting more.
 Be sure to place your orders by Nov.
-6 at noon to reserve your turkey!
+5 to reserve your turkey!
 Click here to order your turkey!

 If you want to stay out of the kitchen this holiday season, turn the cooking over to the experts by hiring a professional caterer.
 Local caterer Tutti Perricone of Back Street Catering creates fresh and delicious foods using local ingredients whenever possible.
 Contact Tutti at 540-687-5112 or email@example.com to find out more about booking her for your next event!